 Challenge number Detail of challenge 1 Significant percentage of population live in some of the most deprived areas in the country- 67% live in the most deprived 10% and 65% of those pupils live in the top 5 % most deprived area of the country.
 Figures show average of 65% Pupil Premium (PP) for previous academic year.
-School has a higher proportion of SEN children than national (89, 30% overall) 2 61% of our SEND pupils are also Pupil Premium (54) 3 Personal development of children entering nursery is significantly delayed in some aspects.
-4 Children have experienced a universal trauma and many have experienced anxi- ety, loss and bereavement during the Covid 19 pandemic and the after effects.
-5 The high proportion of children identified by school and other agencies as vulnerable and who are exposed to the wide range of risk factors that affect mental health, family unity, prosperity and educational success.
-6 Language and Communication skills on entry to school are significantly lower than what would be regarded as typical for many children of a similar age A high % enter Nursery below age related expectations.
-7 Pupils have limited life skills and cultural experiences beyond their home life and the immediate community on the Branksome estate.
-8 Attendance of PP could potentially be a barrier.
-During 2021-22, 70% of PA absentees (48) were disadvantaged (34).
-This figure reduces when absences from covid are removed.
+Attendance of PP could potentially be a barrier.
+During 2022-23, 71% of PA absentees (31) were disadvantaged (22).
+The high proportion of children identified by school and other agencies as vulnerable and who are exposed to the wide range of risk factors that affect mental health, family unity, prosperity and educational success.
+2 School has a higher proportion of SEN children than national (89, 30% overall) 61% of our SEND pupils are also Pupil Premium (54) 3 Children entering nursery are below or well below age related expectations.
+Personal, Social & Emotional Development is significantly delayed in many aspects.
+Language and Communication skills on entry to school are significantly lower than what would be regarded as typical for many children of a similar age.
+Improve outcomes in EYFS.
+4 Pupils have limited life skills and cultural experiences and aspirations beyond their home life and the immediate community on the Branksome estate.